-We require a minimum of four weeks to one month of written notice if the family decides to withdraw the child from the centre for any reason.
-If the required notice is not received, you will be charged a penalty equivalent to the full cost of four weeks of care.
+Our enrolment is on a monthly basis.
+Therefore, a signed, written notice of permanent withdrawal by you must be given a month in advance, which shall euqal to a minimum of 4 weeks.
+If the required notice is not received, you will be charged a penalty which equivalent to a month's tuition.
 Payment of this penalty along with any other outstanding fees must be made prior to your child's re-entry into the child care system.